Kgadrw/uza-empower/README.md

 **Build Process:**
 1. Render will automatically run: `npm install && npm run prisma:generate && npm run build`
-2. Then start the server with: `npm start`
+2. Then start the server with: `node dist/server.js`

+**Troubleshooting:**
+- If you see `Cannot find module '/opt/render/project/src/dist/server.js'`, check that Root Directory is set to `.` (project root) in Render dashboard
-**Note:** Make sure your MongoDB Atlas IP whitelist includes Render's IP addresses or allows connections from anywhere (0.0.0.0/0) for the deployment to work.
+- Make sure your MongoDB Atlas IP whitelist includes Render's IP addresses or allows connections from anywhere (0.0.0.0/0)
+- Verify the build completes successfully by checking the build logs

 ### Other Platforms